adindrabkin/rdfgs-mapper/README.md

 # rdfgs-mapper
 A tool to map rdforum.org RDFGS based on a provided route

+NOTE: currently master is not working.
+Please use `county-dev` for now as a workaround.

 ### How to use
 #### Pre-reqs
 1. Download the latest version of python (https://www.python.org/)